ShreeKeshavan/Car_price_prediction/README.md

 10. Based on the high accuracy achieved, I can utilize this model for predicting the price of a car in the future.

-By following these steps, I successfully processed the data, trained accurate models, and gained insights into the important features affecting car prices.
+By following these steps, I successfully processed the data, trained accurate models, and gained insights into the important features affecting car prices.It is recommended to consider deploying the Random Forest.

 ## `Results`
-Through this project, I successfully developed a car price prediction model with an accuracy rate around 95%.
+Through this project, I successfully developed a car price prediction model with r2 score around 95%.
 The model effectively estimated the prices of used cars based on their features, providing valuable insights to both buyers and sellers in the car market.

-This project enhanced my skills in data preprocessing, feature engineering, exploratory data analysis, model building(machine learning algorithms), model evaluation.
-It showcased my ability to handle real-world datasets, build predictive models, and communicate the results effectively.
+This project enhanced my skills and ability to handle real-world datasets, build predictive models, and communicate the results effectively.